kristianka/fullstackopen2023/part3/readme.md

-Exercises for this part can be found here: https://github.com/kristianka/fullstack_phonebook_backend
+Exercises for this part's backend can be found here: https://github.com/kristianka/fullstack_phonebook_backend